Wants to Meet Up

 Other than the previous I like soccer and most other sports, food, wine, beer (I'm becoming really interested in homebrewing), politics, languages, science, cinema and reading.

-When travelling I used to enjoy museums and quite touristy sightseeing, but lately I'm becoming more and more interested in nature, hiking, talking to locals and slow travel.
+When travelling I used to enjoy museums and quite touristy sightseeing, but lately I'm becoming more and more thrilled by nature, hiking, talking to locals and slow travel.

 I also have my party animal background, but lately I'm not that attracted to late bars with loud music.
 I'd rather choose a long talk with good beer or a small gig.